KEEPING TRACK OF YOUR INVESTMENT PERFORMANCE

 PORTFOLIO YEARLY RETURNS

-To calculate a portfolio's return visualize your portfolio as a list of securities that includes a line for cash.
+Visualize your portfolio as a list of securities that includes a line for cash and maybe a line for debt.
 Imagine a circle around the portfolio.
-You measure the value within the circle at the beginning of the year, and its value at the year end.
-You adjust for additions and withdrawals that cross the boundary of the circle.
+You measure the value within the circle at the beginning and end of the year.
+You factor in additions and withdrawals that cross the boundary of the circle.
+The timing of those cash flows affects how much principal was at work earning profits.

-In the example following there are an arbitrary 100 units outstanding at the start, and one withdrawal and one addition during the year.
+To track your own Time-Weighted (or Per-Unit) return you need the portfolio's $ value before the cash flows, and the $ cash flow.
+The example following starts with an arbitrary 100 units to make the math easy.
+There is one withdrawal and one addition during the year.
 Each time, the value of the account was recorded and the unit count adjusted for the additions/withdrawals.

 |No. of |